Washington DC Digital Government Summit 2025 Banner

 Opening Remarks

-Stephen N. Miller, Acting Chief Technology Officer, Office of the Chief Technology Officer, Government of the District of Columbia
+Stephen N. Miller, Chief Technology Officer, Office of the Chief Technology Officer, Government of the District of Columbia

 9:15 am Eastern